AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/aa-data-in-cja.md

 feature: Basics
 exl-id: db5506e0-6159-4d4b-8149-e4966dab9807
 ---
-# Use Adobe Analytics report suite data in Customer Journey Analytics
+# Use Adobe Analytics report suite data

-Adobe Analytics customers can easily leverage their report suites in the Adobe Experience Platform and Customer Journey Analytics using the [Analytics source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/analytics.html).
+Adobe Analytics customers can easily leverage their report suites in Experience Platform and Customer Journey Analytics using the [Analytics source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/analytics.html).
 The following discussion explains how to do so.

 >[!IMPORTANT]
 >
 >You must have the **Select** package in order to perform data analysis across more than one report suite.
-Contact your administrator if you're unsure what Customer Journey Analytics package you have.​
+Contact your administrator if you're unsure what Customer Journey Analytics package you have.

 ## Preparation